 - A range of specific and narrow anti-avoidance rules.

 - Further reforms regarding collection of taxes, application of penalties, and related issues focused on tax evasion.
-This includes the introduction of a 60% automatic penalty for transactions subject to the general anti-abuse rule (GAAR).

 - Plans to move all tax reporting, compliance, and payments onto a digital platform by 2020.

-Measures focused on international measures
+Measures focused on international matters

 - In October 2016, the European Commission (EC) published four draft directives as part of an EU corporate tax reform package.
 The proposals include: a common corporate tax base (CCTB) to harmonise the corporate tax base across the European Union from 1 January 2019; a consolidation of the results of entities in a corporate group in the European Union under a single filing and apportionment of the aggregate profits to individual member states via a common consolidated corporate tax base (CCCTB) from 1 January 2021; measures to address hybrid mismatches in relation to non-EU countries from 1 January 2019; and extending existing double taxation dispute resolution mechanisms in the European Union by 31 December 2017.
 It remains to be seen whether these proposals will be adopted, and, if so, whether there will be amendments to the content or timetable, and how this will interact with the UK’s negotiations for leaving the European Union.